What do you need to know?

 Planning for Incapacity

-At Schneider Rasche LLC, we know how important it is to have a comprehensive estate plan.
-That is why we include incapacity planning in all of our estate plans.
-But was is incapacity and how can it affect you?
+At Schneider Rasche LLC, we know how important it is to have a comprehensive estate plan that includes incapacity planning as well as end of life planning.

 What Is Incapacity?